 More searches are coming from mobile devices in voice search queries.
 The majority of mobile searches do not use branded keywords.
 Voice search and mobile queries follow similar traits as these requests to search engines are often made out of urgency and not loyalty.
 Users want to know what is available to them right now.

 If these queries are relevant to your business, include local keywords in your titles and headings, and create schema markup to help communicate with search engines where your business is located and the services you offer.

-It is also important to make sure you optimize and utilized your Google My Business profile, so you were available to customers in the map pack and on the SERP.
+It is also important to make sure you optimize and utilize your Google Business Profile (formerly known as Google My Business) profile, so you were available to customers in the map pack and on the SERP.

 Organic Traffic That Drives Leads